cjw1115/cjw1115.github.io/PrivacyPolicy/AppleStoreTool.md

     for election of directors or other managing authority.

-  * Application means the software program provided by the Company downloaded by You on any electronic device, named Apple Store Tool
+  * Application means the software program provided by the Company downloaded by You on any electronic device, named iPhone pickup helper

-  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Apple Store Tool .
+  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to iPhone pickup helper .

   * Country refers to: China